drivendataorg/scipy_proceedings/papers/drivendata/main.md

 ## Development history

-Zamba has its origins in the Pri-matrix Factorization Challenge [@primatrix_competition], an online machine learning competition hosted by DrivenData in 2017 in partnership with experts from the Max Planck Institute for Evolutionary Anthropology.
+Zamba's development has its origins in online machine learning challenges hosted by DrivenData in partnership with wildlife conservation experts—in particular from the Max Planck Institute for Evolutionary Anthropology (MPI-EVA).
 Machine learning competitions have proven effective at harnessing community-driven innovation and enabling the rapid testing of thousands of approaches to solving a problem [@doi:10.48550/arXiv.1606.07781].
+Zamba, named after the word for “forest” in Lingala, was created to make these advances more accessible to ecologists and conservationists.

+**2017: Pri-matrix Factorization Challenge and Zamba v1**

-In this challenge, over 320 participants competed to develop accurate species detection models for camera trap video data.
+In the Pri-matrix Factorization Challenge [@primatrix_competition], hosted by DrivenData and MPI-EVA, over 320 participants competed to develop accurate species detection models for camera trap video data.
 The competition used a unique dataset created through the Chimp&See Zooniverse project [@doi:10.1002/rse2.402], where thousands of citizen scientists manually labeled camera trap videos.
 Their efforts produced nearly 2,000 hours of annotated footage from the Chimp&See database[^footnote-chimpandsee-labeling].
-The winning algorithm achieved 96% accuracy in detecting wildlife presence and 99% average accuracy in classifying species across 23 label classes [@primatrix_results].
+The winning algorithm[^footnote-primatrix-winning-model] achieved 96% accuracy in detecting wildlife presence and 99% average accuracy in classifying species across 23 label classes [@primatrix_results] and formed the foundation of the initial version of Zamba, available through a command-line interface (CLI).

 [^footnote-chimpandsee-labeling]: Since this data was non-expert labeled, certain thresholds on how many user annotations were required to accept a label as well as thresholds related to percentages of user agreement were applied to go from raw annotations to a well-labeled dataset.

-To make these computer vision advances more accessible to ecologists and conservationists, the top-performing model from the Pri-matrix Factorization Challenge[^footnote-primatrix-winning-model] was simplified and adapted into an open-source command-line tool called Zamba, named after the word for “forest” in Lingala.

 [^footnote-primatrix-winning-model]: Since Zamba’s origins in 2017, computer vision techniques have evolved significantly.
 The original algorithm implemented in Zamba v1 used an ensemble of five models with architectures based on convolutional neural networks (CNNs)—ImageNet—ResNet50, ResNet152, InceptionV3, Xception, and Inception-ResNetV2.
 Base models trained on ImageNet were fine-tuned.
 Then, class probabilities for 32 frames per clip were aggregated into summary statistics and passed to a second-level XGBoost model, which generated the final species prediction. [@primatrix_results] This model was replaced in 2021 with the release of Zamba v2 so is not discussed in more depth here.

-In 2018, Zamba was developed from a command-line tool into a web application, called Zamba Cloud, to drive wider accessibility and adoption.
-This lets Zamba run on performant, specialized hardware and provides an easy-to-use interface for conservationists.
+**2018: Zamba Cloud**

-In 2018, Zamba was further developed into a web application—Zamba Cloud—to promote wider accessibility and adoption.
+Zamba was further developed into a web application—Zamba Cloud—to promote wider accessibility and adoption.
 Zamba Cloud enabled users to run Zamba on high-performance, cloud-based infrastructure through an easy-to-use web interface.

+**2021: Zamba v2**

-In 2021, Zamba underwent a major re-architecture to leverage recent advances in computer vision, released as Zamba v2.0.0.
+Zamba underwent a major re-architecture to leverage recent advances in computer vision, released as Zamba v2.0.0.
 Its models were also retrained on an expanded dataset of 250,000 labeled camera trap videos[^footnote-zamba-retraining].
 This update also introduced support for fine-tuning custom models on videos and incorporated a smarter frame selection strategy using a newly trained machine learning model called MegadetectorLite.

 [^footnote-zamba-retraining]: This retraining update also addressed artifacts from the original competition.
 For example, the competition’s lack of site-aware splitting contributed to inflated performance metrics by allowing models to learn location-specific features from backgrounds.
 Additionally, labeling errors stemming from crowd-sourced annotations were corrected using a curated set of 125,000 expert-labeled videos, which significantly improved performance for certain species.

+**2021: Deep-Chimpact Challenge and depth estimation**

-Also in 2021, DrivenData partnered again with the Max Planck Institute for Evolutionary Anthropology and the Wild Chimpanzee Foundation to host the Deep Chimpact: Depth Estimation for Wildlife Conservation challenge [@deepchimpact_competition].
+DrivenData partnered again with the Max Planck Institute for Evolutionary Anthropology and the Wild Chimpanzee Foundation to host the Deep Chimpact: Depth Estimation for Wildlife Conservation challenge [@deepchimpact_competition].
 More than 300 participants competed to develop models for monocular depth estimation—inferring the distance between camera traps and wildlife appearing at various points in video footage.
 In 2022, the second-place model from this challenge was integrated into Zamba as an inference module.

+**2024–2025: Species classification for images**

-In 2025, species classification for images was added in Zamba v2.6.0 and Zamba Cloud.
+In March 2025, species classification for images was added in Zamba v2.6.0 and Zamba Cloud.
 This major update, supported by the WILDLABS Awards 2024, focused on enabling non-programmer users to train custom image classification models through Zamba Cloud’s no-code interface.
 The work involved aggregating diverse image datasets, experimenting with model architectures, and training a robust base model spanning 178 taxonomic label classes.

 ## Classifying species in videos